bobbingwide/bbboing/readme.txt

 == Changelog ==
+= 1.8.6 =
+* Fixed: Only respond to oik_add_shortcodes after oik_loaded has been run,[github bobbingwide bbboing issues 5]
+* Changed: Support PHP 8.3,[github bobbingwide bbboing issues 5]
+* Tested: With WordPress 6.6.1 and WordPress Multisite
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 = 1.8.5 =
 * Changed: Support PHP 8.1 and PHP 8.2,[github bobbingwide bbboing issues 5]
 * Tested: With WordPress 6.4.1 and WordPress Multisite